-The Teen Room is located on the second floor of the library.
-It is for patrons ages 12-18.
+The Teen Room is located on the 2nd floor of the library.
+It is for patrons in grades 7-12.

 Please be aware that the 2nd Floor, including the Teen Room, closes 10 minutes before the rest of the library.

 Do you like comic books?
 We have exciting news!
 The Topsfield Town Library has subscribed to Comics Plus!
 This service is available to all Topsfield residents with a library card.
 With Comics Plus, you have access to thousands of digital comics, graphic novels, and manga for adults, teens, and children.
 You can access at home on your computer, or using the LibraryPass app (available in the Apple App Store and the Google Play store).
 You simply have to log in with your Library Card Number and PIN!

 Kid & Teen content link: https://topsfieldtownchildrenslibraryma.librarypass.com/

 Resources for Readers is the Topsfield Town Library page with information on how to request a book, and other resources for getting the books you want.